Reasons to go to El Calafate

 Swoop says

-When book your trip with Swoop, we'll provide you with our own unique city guide to El Calafate, with all the inside knowledge on places to eat and drink and things to see.
+When you book your trip with Swoop, we'll provide you with our own unique city guide to El Calafate, with all the inside knowledge on places to eat and drink and things to see.

 Hiking in Los Glaciares